vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 29 Amara teaches the use of the words kr.talaks.aṇa and āhatalaks.aṇa in the sense of ‘one who is known on account of his virtues’, obviously the sense in which the latter is used by the author of the inscriptioṇOther early occurrences of the word are found in MBh 2.48.36, 3.247.4, 7.19.63.

 30 AK 16.
-Note that MS K5 of Liṅgayas¯urin’s commentary on the AK adds āhitalaks.aṇa iti vā pāt.hah.
+Note that MS K5 of Liṅgayasūrin’s commentary on the AK adds āhitalaks.aṇa iti vā pāt.hah.
 (AK1 16).
 The other commentaries available to us all read ◦āhatalaks.aṇau.